 To facilitate morning admissions, we request that you adhere to your given time slot.
 This will expedite your check in process.
 Owned cats should be dropped off from 7:30-8:00.
 Dogs should be dropped off from 8:00-8:30.
 Community cats should be dropped off between 8:30 and 9:00.
 Also bring in any requested medical and vaccination records.
 Please keep your pet in the car while you check in at the reception desk.
 Then bring your pet into the lobby and we will bring him/her to the pre-operative area.

 Please keep your pet safe!
 All dogs need to be on leash.
-All cats should be in a secure carrier.
+All cats should be in a sturdy carrier.
+Rabbit hutches, large crates, and cardboard carriers are not always secure.
+Help us keep your loved ones safe by purchasing a suitable carrier for your feline friend.
 Please observe our one pet per carrier rule.
-If you do not have a carrier to bring your pet home in, you will be charged $10 for a cardboard carrier to go home with.
+If you do not have a carrier to bring your pet home in, you will be charged $10 for a cardboard carrier to go home.
+These carriers are meant for one time use and should not be considered a longterm alternative.

 We perform multiple spay and neuter surgeries throughout the day.
 We do not routinely call clients unless we need to.
 This enables us to serve more clients throughout the day and keep our focus on anesthesia and surgery.
-However, if you are worried about your loved one, you may call us to check in on your pet.
+However, if you are worried about your loved one, you may call us to check in on your pet and we would be happy to answer questions.

 Your pet will be examined by a veterinarian in the morning to make sure he/she appear to be in good health.
 Our doctors reserve the right to cancel a surgery if we think your pet is not a good anesthesia candidate and needs to be seen by your local veterinarian for an existing health problem.